-"Securities Act of 1933, as amended, or any successor statute, and the rules and regulations promulgated thereunder.
+"Securities Act" means the Securities Act of 1933, as amended, or any successor statute, and the rules and regulations promulgated thereunder.

 "Third Tranche Shares" means [] Ordinary Shares (as such number of Shares may be adjusted from time to time pursuant to Section 13 hereof).